ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 - *apply* logic: applying the transaction to the current state of the blockchain (for example for a transfer transaction this would reduce the wallet balance of sender by transfer amount + fees, and increase balance of receiver by the amount)
 - *revert* logic: reverting the transaction
-- *canBeApplied* check: validation method to determine if transaction can be applied (for example does sender have sufficient funds for a transfer)
+- *throwIfCannotBeApplied* check: validation method to determine if transaction can be applied (for example does sender have sufficient funds for a transfer)
 - *canEnterTransactionPool* check: validation method to determine if the transaction can enter the transaction pool (to prevent for example to have multiple transactions from the same sender in the pool)
 - *bootstrap* method to initialize data related to our custom transaction on startup (in our case updating wallets from existing *BusinessRegistration* transactions)
 - *getConstructor* method needs to return the *BusinessRegistrationTransaction* class